-Tucker Carlson currently serves as co-host of FOX & Friends Weekend (weekends 6-10AM/ET).
-He joined FNC in 2009 as a contributor.
+Tucker Carlson currently serves as the host of FOX News Channel's (FNC) Tucker Carlson Tonight (weekdays 9PM/ET).
+He joined the network in 2009 as a contributor.

-While at FNC, Carlson has provided analysis for America's Election Headquarters on primary and caucus nights, including the 2016 and 2012 presidential elections as well as the 2014 midterm election.
+While at FNC, Carlson has provided analysis for America's Election Headquarters on primary and caucus nights, including the 2016 and 2012 presidential elections, as well as the 2014 midterm election.
 He also produced an FNC special, "Fighting for Our Children's Minds," in 2010.